 In addition to maintaining and harvesting crops and working as part of a field crew, apprentices will have other specialized responsibilities throughout the season such as orchard care, pest management, post-harvest handling and Farmstand shifts.
 As a non-profit farm and education center, Soil Born Farms also requires apprentices to occasionally participate in site events and other related educational programs that support food access and food education goals.

 Our produce is processed and packed for distribution to several outlets in the county of Sacramento including a weekly onsite Farmstand, a Community Supported Agriculture (CSA) program and retail and restaurant sales.

 Each apprentice will receive a compilation of readings on sustainable agriculture topics which parallel topics covered in the classroom and out in the field.
 These readings are meant to strengthen and support apprentices’ learning throughout the season

 Apprentices will be responsible for Sunday chores once every 4 to 6 weeks.
 This includes irrigation and greenhouse duties.
 Apprentices will also be expected to work some weekends in the case of special events at the farm.
 Apprentices must have their own health care coverage to engage in this apprenticeship.

 Get a first-hand glimpse into what it’s like to be a Soil Born Farms apprentice by reading testimonials from some of our former apprentices >>

 Before submitting your application, please carefully read all the material presented above.
 Consider how well the apprenticeship program might fit your farming goals.
 It’s important that applicants have a realistic idea of what the program involves as well as their ability to fully participate from beginning to end.

-To apply for the 2018 Soil Born Farms apprenticeship, please fill out the application starting October 1, 2018 on the Apprenticeship Program website >>
+To apply for the 2019 Soil Born Farms apprenticeship, please fill out the application starting October 1, 2018 on the Apprenticeship Program website >>